membraneframework/membrane_tutorials/multimedia_introduction/2_AudioProcessing.md

 In modern times the frequency of 440Hz corresponding to the tone A was chosen as the reference point for music.
 An octave consists of 12 half-tones evenly spaced on a logarithmic scale such that going up one octave corresponds to a doubling of the soundwave frequency.

-Here's a wave and the same wave with double the frequency
+Here are two waves - one with double the frequency of the other one

 ![waves with doubled frequency](assets/sinx_and_sin2x-pi.png "waves with doubled frequency")